yuzbamaria/Code_Quiz/README.md

 ## Description
 This is the solution for the challenge from EdX bootcamp, Week 6, Day 4.
-During Week 5 at the bootcamp, I learnt DOM, Vanilla JS, local storage nd my task was to apply the skills I got and create a timed coding quiz with multiple-choice questions.
+During Week 5 at the bootcamp, I learnt DOM, Vanilla JS, local storage and my task was to apply the skills I got and create a timed coding quiz with multiple-choice questions.
 This app runs in the browser, and featurea dynamically updated HTML and CSS powered by JavaScript code.
 It has a clean, polished, and responsive user interface.

 ## User Story